Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Investigating topology

-We would like to make a first step of investigation of topologies of our compactification or its boundaries.
+We would like to make the first step of investigation of the topology of our compactifications and their boundaries.

-First, we recall that the moduli space of smooth projective curves has vanishing higher homology groups, due to J.~Harer.
-His proof shows the existence of a deformation retract via the cell complex structure of the Teichmuller space (``arc complex'').
+First, we recall the fact that the moduli space of smooth projective curves has vanishing higher homology groups, proved by J.~Harer \cite{Har}.
+His proof shows the existence of a deformation retract via the cell complex structure of the Teichmuller space (the so called ``arc complex'').

 \begin{Thm}[{\cite[Theorem 4.1]{Har}}] For $g\geq 2$ and $i>4g-5$, we have

 So combined with the Poincar\'e-Lefschetz duality for orbifold, we get that for $i\leq 2g-2$